Carpenter in MontréalHousing & Career Guide · 2026

 How long does it take a Carpenter to buy a home in Montréal?

-Based on 2026 market data, a Carpenter earning approximately $67K/year needs around 11 yr 2 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Carpenter earning approximately $67K/year needs around 11 yr 2 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Carpenter spend on rent in Montréal?

-At current market rents, a Carpenter in Montréal spends approximately 34.9% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Carpenter in Montréal spends approximately 34.9% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Montréal is slightly above the guideline.
 Manageable, but leaves limited room for savings.

 Is Montréal a good city for Carpenters to immigrate to?

 Demand tied to construction activity.
-Calgary and Vancouver lead in active residential and commercial projects.
+Active residential and commercial projects in most major metros.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 Montréal offers a reasonable balance of career opportunity and cost of living for Carpenters, though it pays to model the numbers against your specific salary expectations.

-Do Carpenters need a Canadian licence to work in Montréal?
+Do Carpenters need a local licence to work in Montréal?

-Red Seal certification recommended for interprovincial mobility.
+Canada: Red Seal certification recommended for interprovincial mobility.
+US: no federal licence required; some states require journeyman certification.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers